Samjolas/drawers/README.md

 - started with the in-active desktop view
 - created the card inside the webpage and used grid to align the img and the content
 - I wrote the HTML code for all the card content
+- I styled the card
+- I worked on the responsiveness of the webpage

 ### Built with